AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Integration.md

 ## SDK usage

-In addition to video playback by using video source files, ApsaraVideo Player SDK can also play videos by ApsaraVideo.

--   For more information about ApsaraVideo VOD, see [Use playback credentials to play videos](/intl.en-US/Developer Guide/Video play/Use playback credentials to play videos.md).
+In addition to video playback by using video source files, ApsaraVideo Player SDK can also play videos by ApsaraVideo.For more information about ApsaraVideo VOD, see [Use playback credentials to play videos](/intl.en-US/Developer Guide/Video play/Use playback credentials to play videos.md).The following code provides an example:
--   For more information about ApsaraVideo for Media Processing, see [Play videos]().

-The following code provides an example:

 ```
 <!DOCTYPE html>